mad3001/Multiply/readme.md

  ![cc](cclogo.png)

 ## :small_blue_diamond:Acknowledgedments
-Thanks to Antonio Villena for his swift modification to the original 48KB Spectrum rom allowing a tape auto load on boot
+Thanks to Antonio Villena for his slight modification to the original 48KB Spectrum rom allowing a tape auto load on boot